-I also want to share a quick note from our sponsor Molly’s Suds, maker of “clean” laundry products that are safe for the whole family.
+I also want to share a quick note about Molly’s Suds, maker of “clean” laundry products that are safe for the whole family.
 Did you know that some mainstream laundry detergents (like Dreft and All Free) contain over 120 ingredients?
 Molly’s Suds was started by a fellow mom, and their laundry powder is made from only earth-derived ingredients that don’t include any added fillers or toxic fragrances.
 Molly’s Suds also offers sustainable wool dryer balls that can help reduce static and drying time by up to 50% (depending on your dryer and the heating element).
-Be sure to use coupon code “100DAYS15” for 15% off your entire Molly’s Suds order.

 Chestnut and Prosciutto Bread Stuffing

 - 4 tablespoons butter

 - 2 cups chestnuts shelled, roasted, and chopped